comp1100/comp1100.github.io/_sources/workshops/Week_3_interviews.md

 ## Exercise 1: Testing open vs closed questions

-### Interviewing in COMP1100/7110
+### Interviewing in COMP1100/COMP7110

 What to do:

-* Do record all interviews.
-* Do transcribe interviews – find good transcription software!
-* Do ask for permission to record first.
+* Do ask for consent before the interview and separately before recording.
+* Do let participants decline a question or stop at any time.
+* Do store raw recordings and identifiable transcripts only in approved UQ storage.
+* Do remove identifying details from notes used for team analysis.
-* Do practice on friends and family if you are nervous.
+* Do practise on teammates, friends or family if you are nervous.
+Practice responses are not project evidence unless the person is genuinely relevant to the customer segment.
 * Do conduct all interviews in English.
 * Do challenge yourself.

 What NOT to do:
-* Do NOT use data from friends or family in your analysis -- they cannot be objective.
-* Do NOT use an artificial agent.
+* Do NOT upload participant names, contact details, raw recordings or identifiable transcripts to GitHub or an AI service.
-* Do NOT give a transcript to friends to act out.
+* Do NOT ask an AI agent to invent interviews, quotations, consent or evidence.
+* Do NOT treat a convenient participant as project evidence unless they have relevant experience of the problem or context.

 ⏱️ 50 minutes - Pairs and team